Review:

 Pros

-- Promotes individual autonomy and freedom
+- Promotes self-reliance and personal responsibility

 Cons